PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 1. Cloud PBX and UCaaS Becoming the New Normal

-Research indicates that cloud PBX adoption is growing rapidly, especially among small and mid-sized organisations.
+Cloud PBX adoption is growing rapidly, especially among small and mid-sized organisations.
 Instead of purchasing and maintaining large on-premise PBX hardware, businesses subscribe to a hosted service that delivers:

 • Scalability: Add or remove extensions quickly as your team grows or restructures.